 Here are some of the best-located hotels in Wengen for skiing:

-• Hotel & Spa Silberhorn.
-A beautiful 4* hotel with a sauna and several outdoor hot tubs, right next to the train station, ski school, and the main gondola to the slopes.
+- Hotel & Spa Silberhorn.
+A somewhat older 4* hotel with a sauna and several outdoor hot tubs, right next to the train station, ski school, and the main gondola to the slopes.
 Big rooms for families and special kids’ buffets available.
+Despite its older style, we really like this hotel, mostly for its hot tubs and super central location.

-Good to know: There are also many self-catering apartments and chalets in Wengen, but many of them require at least 3 nights stay; some even more.
+There are also many self-catering apartments and chalets in Wengen, but many of them require at least 3-4 nights stay.
 There’s a small supermarket just next to the train station too and there are several nice restaurants in town.
-Here you can find an overview of Wengen accommodation.
+Here you can find an overview of all accommodations in Wengen.

 Kleine Scheidegg Hotel